Hermetic Programming: Parameterizing Access to State

 Haskell’s Prelude and standard library contain many live identifiers: putStrLn, readFile, getCurrentTime.
 Any function that uses one of these becomes live.
 Liveness then propagates through composition, just as it does in imperative languages.

-Purity guarantees that code doesn’t interact with external state when evaluated.
-Hermeticity guarantees that code doesn’t have access to external state unless authorized.
+Purity guarantees that code doesn’t interact with observable state when evaluated.
+Hermeticity guarantees that code doesn’t have access to observable state unless authorized.
 A function can be pure but still hard-wired to the real filesystem, clock, or network.
 That’s why patterns like tagless final and ReaderT are common in Haskell: not because Haskell isn’t pure enough, but because purity and hermeticity solve different problems.

 Conclusion